railsuser2014/openobject-doc-book-en/source/book/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

 Once the order is confirmed, you should force the reservation of materials.
 This means that you're not waiting for the scheduler to assign and reserve the raw materials from your stock for this production.
 This shortcuts the procurement process.
 If you don't want to change the priorities, just leave the production order in this state and the scheduler will create a plan based on the priority and your planned date.

-To start the production of products, click 'Start Production'.
+To start the production of products, click :guilabel:`Start Production`.
 The raw materials are then consumed automatically from stock, which means that the draft movements become 'Done'.

-Once the production is complete, click 'Production Finished'.
+Once the production is complete, click :guilabel:`Production Finished`.
 The finished product are then put into stock.

 .. index:: Scheduler